Menu

 For coal, we can see the effect of the government’s policy on Domestic Market Obligation (DMO), which lowers the price for domestic buyers (as compared to the export market price) and also its eventual operational cost.

-Capacity factor refers to the ratio of a power plant’s actual output over a period to its maximum potential output/installed capacity.
+Capacity factor refers to the ratio of a power plant’s actual output over a certain period to its maximum potential output/installed capacity.

 This contributes to Solar plants’ lower production and higher operational cost per unit of production.